-Research and Technological Development and Innovation Expenditures: The expenditures for the development of Technology and Innovation Projects are recognized as intangible assets at their cost and are considered to have indefinite useful lives.

-Development expenses for technology and innovation projects are recognized as intangible assets at cost, if and only if, all the following have been demonstrated
+The expenditures for the development of Technology and Innovation Projects are recognized as intangible assets at their cost and are considered to have indefinite useful lives.
+Recognition applies, if and only if, all the following have been demonstrated:

-- The technical feasibility of completing the intangible asset so that it will be available for use or sale; - The intention to complete the intangible asset is to use or sell it; - The ability to use or sell the intangible asset; - That the intangible asset will generate probable future economic benefits; - The availability of adequate technical, financial, and other resources to complete the development and to use or sell the intangible asset; and i.
+- The technical feasibility of completing the intangible asset so that it will be available for use or sale; - The intention to complete the intangible asset is to use or sell it; - The ability to use or sell the intangible asset; - That the intangible asset will generate probable future economic benefits; - The availability of adequate technical, financial, and other resources to complete the development and to use or sell the intangible asset; and - The disbursement attributable to the intangible asset during its development can be reliably appraised i.
 Impairment of property, plant and equipment and intangible assets - Property, plant and equipment and intangible assets with finite useful lives are reviewed for impairment to verify whether there is any indication that the carrying amount may not be recoverable.
 If such an indication exists, the recoverable amount of the asset is estimated to determine the extent of the impairment to be recorded.